RRobert92/ASGA/README.md

 1. Simple and intuitive to use with implemented UI.
 Only require installation of the R software environment and optional Rstudio.

-2. It is designed from the ground up to incrementally scale up this tool based on different use cases.
+2. It is designed from the ground up to incrementally scale up this tool based on evolving use cases.

 3. Allows working on projects reproducibly and compare data between them.